daunelaugust/Python-Problems/README.md

-# Click Code Wars and Leetcode for python challenge problems I have done
+# Click Code Wars for python challenge problems I have done